Introduction

 The reopening of the railway provides local, regional and national benefits.
 Our 'strategic context' statement(s) highlights the benefits and includes:

-• improving passenger and freight connectivity between the North-West and East Midlands;
+• improving passenger and freight connectivity between the North-West and East Midlands and beyond;

 • providing additional railway capacity lost as a result of the High Speed 2 Manchester Leg cancellation;